anybodesign/fs-company/README.md

-# FS Blog
+# FS Company

-A WordPress Theme for your blog, made with the From Scratch starter theme by Thomas Villain
+A WordPress Child Theme of FS-Blog for your company.
+Made with From Scratch, a starter theme by Thomas Villain